alyrmrt/project-3t/README.md

 - Be able to  change password
 - Be able to sign out

-Planning Updates
+Planning Updates:

 I am planing to add AI option to my game.
-This feature will provide playing against computer to user
+This feature will provide user to playing against computer in diffrent level.